LogtalkDotOrg/logtalk3/CUSTOMIZE.md

 Inside your Logtalk user folder, you will find a `paths` folder containing a sample file which, when loaded, defines the library paths for the Logtalk standard library and for all the supplied examples.
-This file may need to be edited to match both your Logtalk installation and your Prolog compiler and operating-system requirements.
 For details, see the `paths/NOTES.md` file.

 Library paths for your own source files directories are preferably defined in your settings file, described next.